 Case review and compliance testing had mixed results.
-Compliance testing indicated the institution needs improvement (MIT 13.003, 55.6%).
+Compliance testing indicated the institution needs improvement at 55.6 percent (MIT 13.003).
 Although patients received their medications as ordered, the low score was due to the pharmacy not filling and dispensing the medications timely.
 In contrast, case reviewers did not identify any medication deficiencies.